SAP-samples/teched2023-XP162/Exercises/2_Setup/2_Register for SAP BTP.md

 ## Summary

-You have now registered for SAP BTP Trial account, continue to - [3_Setup Trial](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/2_Setup/3_Setup%20Trial.md)
+You have now registered for SAP BTP Trial account, go to the next card or if in GitHub continue to - [3_Setup Trial](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/2_Setup/3_Setup%20Trial.md)